-Oscar makes his home with his father and his mother.
-Making beds is his household duty.
+Oscar lives with his father and his mother.
+He is responsible for making beds.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 2 children in the family.

 Playing with cars and hide-and-seek are Oscar's favorite activities.
 In kindergarten his performance is average and he also regularly attends church activities.

 Your love and support will help Oscar to receive the assistance he needs to develop his potential.
 Please pray for him.